graphql/dataloader/examples/Knex.md

 # Using DataLoader with Knex.js

-This example demonstrates how to use **DataLoader** with SQL databases via [Knex.js][knex] library, which is a SQL query builder and a client for popular databases such as **PostgreSQL**, **MySQL**, **MariaDB** etc.
+This example demonstrates how to use **DataLoader** with SQL databases via [Knex.js][knex], which is a SQL query builder and a client for popular databases such as **PostgreSQL**, **MySQL**, **MariaDB** etc.

 Similarly to the [SQL](./SQL.md) example, you can use "where in" clause to